Maritime expertise,

 Lex Dux LLP is led by three maritime practitioners whose credentials span the full operational stack — deep-sea command and chartering, naval architecture and IMO compliance engineering, and shore-side QHSE & vetting.

-Fellow of the Institute of Chartered Shipbrokers (UK), IRCA-accredited Lead Auditor for ISO 9001:2015 with ten years of audit work in the shipping industry, and IRDA-licensed in marine insurance.
+Fellow of the Institute of Chartered Shipbrokers (F.I.C.S., UK) — a credential held by under fifty professionals in India and the international standard for chartering expertise.
+IRCA-accredited Lead Auditor for ISO 9001:2015 with over a decade of audit work in the shipping industry.
+Qualified advocate (LL.B.).
 Leads the P&I & Claims and Cargo, Chartering & Trade verticals at Lex Dux.

 C/E Manu Singh